oornnery/icmpx/README.md

 ## Features

 - Context-managed `Client` that takes care of raw socket setup and teardown
+- `AsyncClient` mirrors `Client` with asyncio socket APIs for non-blocking workflows
 - `probe()` for single TTL measurements, `ping()` for repeated samples, and `traceroute()` for hop discovery
 - Rich dataclasses (`EchoResult`, `TracerouteResult`, `ReceivedPacket`, and friends) for post-processing and formatting
 - Optional reverse DNS lookup per request